International Students

 How does Summer and Winter classes impact my transfer?

-Summer and Winter courses are great for students who wish to expedite their transfer to another university.
+Summer and Winter courses are great for students who wish to expedite their transfer to another university by allowing them to earn credits faster.
 If you are looking to fast-track your transfer, then Summer and Winter classes can help.

 Can I transfer in units from a college from my home country?

-While it is possible to transfer in units, a student would need to first have their units evaluated by a NACES approved translation service (link).
+While it is possible to transfer in units, a student would need to first have their units evaluated by a NACES-approved translation service.
 Once a student receives their results, they would need to make an appointment with a counselor to go over the next steps.

 What student clubs can I join?

-Student Clubs change every semester.
-If you don’t find a club the meets you interest, then you can create one!
+Student clubs change every semester.
+If you don't find a club the meets your interest, you can create one!
 Student Development has a full list of clubs.
 For example, Global Citizens Association was started by international students.
 View their Instagram @coc_GC

 What is Associated Student Government (ASG)?